MTHFR and Histamine Levels: What's the Link | Methyl-Life®

 Histamine is a key player in the allergic inflammatory cascade, and those with allergies tend to have a higher baseline histamine level, prolonging inflammatory signaling.

-Impaired estrogen detoxification due to poor methylation can result in the accumulation of estrogen, which in turn stimulates mast cells to release histamine.
+Impaired estrogen detoxification due to poor methylation can result in the accumulation of estrogen14, which in turn stimulates mast cells to release histamine.

-Disruption of the HMNT gene has been shown to result in a significant increase in brain histamine concentration, demonstrating the essential role of HNMT in the brain’s detoxification system.
-Clinical studies have also suggested that single nucleotide polymorphisms of the human HNMT gene are associated with several brain disorders such as Parkinson’s disease and attention deficit hyperactivity disorder.
+Disruption of the HMNT gene has been shown to result in a significant increase in brain histamine15 concentration, demonstrating the essential role of HNMT in the brain’s detoxification system.
+Clinical studies have also suggested that single nucleotide polymorphisms of the human HNMT gene are associated with several brain disorders16 such as Parkinson’s disease and attention deficit hyperactivity disorder.

 What About MTHFR Variants?